MaherTerro/Task-Management/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 Setting up the Server express js:

-1-cd to server folder
+You need to check or create the .env file to put the database url 1-cd to server folder
 2-npm install
 3-npm start